Alice Austen House: History

-It was originally built in the 1690s/early 1700s as a one-room Dutch Colonial House on the shore of New York harbor, near the Narrows with brothers Jacob Johnson and Lambert Johnson being the likely first occupants.
+It was originally built in the 1690s/early 1700s as a one-room Dutch Colonial House on the shore of New York Harbor, near the Narrows with brothers Jacob, Lambert and John Woulter/Johnson being the likely first occupants.
 The brothers Johnson purchased 120 acres of land from George Brown in 1698.
 Jacob Johnson's mother-in-law was Winifred King Benham, who was tried for witchcraft in Wallingford, Connecticut, and may have been a resident of the house after her acquittal and virtual banishment.

 The house was remodeled and expanded several times in the 1800s, most notably after John Haggerty Austen, Alice's grandfather, purchased, renamed, and remodeled it in 1844.

 In the 1950s and 1960s, photographers Berenice Abbott and Philip Johnson led a group of historic preservationists to save the house from being demolished.
 It was added to the National Register of Historic Places in 1970 and became a New York City Landmark in 1971.
 It was purchased by New York City in 1975 and opened to the public in 1985.
 In 1993 it became a National Historic Landmark, and in 2002, it became a Historic Artist Home and Studio.